 - Disembark at Moskenes

 The ferry schedule to the Lofoten archipelago is available on the Hurtigruten website.
-The ferry leaves Bodø at 9:30 am and arrives in Moskenes at 12:00 pm.
-The ferry then leaves Moskenes at 12:30 pm and arrives back in Bodø at 3:00 pm.
+The ferry leaves Bodø at 9:30 a.m.and arrives in Moskenes at noon.
+The ferry then leaves Moskenes at 12:30 pm and returns to Bodø at 3:00 pm.

 What to Do on the Lofoten Islands

 The Lofoten Islands are a stunningly beautiful destination in Northern Norway.
-With towering peaks, pristine valleys, midnight sun, northern lights, and picturesque fishing villages, the Lofoten Islands offer something for everyone.
+The Lofoten Islands offer options to suit various interests: towering peaks, pristine valleys, midnight sun, northern lights, and picturesque fishing villages.

 Here are some ideas to make the most of your Lofoten Islands itinerary: